Skip to main content

 Please keep in mind that this document may be requested by an immigration officer during the travel to Canada, so the student should keep it with them at all times.

-Enrollment Letter: The Enrollment letter is ONLY provided to those who have registered for their program.
-For example, if you are looking for the enrollment letter for Winter 2023 (January), you will only be able to receive it once you have completed the registration process via Self Service
+Enrollment Letter: The Enrollment letter is ONLY provided to those who have registered for their program and are attending classes.
+For example, if you are looking for the enrollment letter for Winter 2026 (January), you will only be able to receive it once you have completed the registration process via Self Service

 Please note that international@canadorecollege.ca cannot provide an update on your application as we have the same information you and/or your agent has in the OCAS portal.